 It was in the central and northern European coastal countries around the Baltic Sea that medieval brick building reached its most significant and widespread development.
 Numerous examples of Brick Gothic along the coasts and well inland bear witness to an abundant and impressive building culture.

-Brick Gothic has a special place within European architecture.
-Its development was closely associated with the history of the north-western and north-eastern European states between the 13th and 16th centuries and the development of the Hanseatic League.
-In the 13th century, economic ties between the countries of the Baltic Sea and the western countries of today’s Netherlands, Belgium and France fuelled an exchange of cultural developments that reached deep into the Baltic States.
+In European architecture, Brick Gothic holds a special position.
+Its development is closely linked to the history of the north-western and north-eastern European countries between the 13th and 16th centuries and the emergence of the Hanseatic League.
+In the 13th century, close trade relations between the countries of the Baltic Sea and the western countries of today’s Netherlands, Belgium, France and England also led to an interchange of cultural developments extending far into the Baltic region.